 Can I Install My Own Whole House Humidifier?

 We advise against trying to DIY your humidifier installation.
 Putting one in not only requires you to cut into your ductwork but also to hook up both a water and electrical line (in most cases).
 Because getting it wrong can permanently damage your HVAC systems, humidifier installation is something best left to the professionals.

 Call for Whole House Humidifier Service

 Keeping proper levels of moisture in your home makes it easier to live comfortably.
-At Augusta Plumbing LLC, we care about your indoor air quality and want to take steps to help promote your family’s health.
+At Augusta Plumbing & Heating, we care about your indoor air quality and want to take steps to help promote your family’s health.
 Call us at (320) 237-4219 today for more information on how a whole house humidifier can help make your home a healthier, happier place.